The collection of papers in this section includes some that examined the role of acupuncture at the time of embryo transfer in an IVF cycle.

 - Low ovarian reserve; Two studies examining electro-acupuncture or TEAS’s impact on responsiveness of ovaries with low reserve reported encouraging findings, as did one where herbal medicine’s effect on ovarian reserve was examined but we await larger randomised controlled trials before firm conclusions can be drawn as to therapeutic efficacy.

 - Endometrial receptivity/FET; Pregnancy rates and endometrium quality were examined in 2 randomised controlled trials that used well known Chinese herbal formulas.
-In another couple of randomised controlled trials the effect of TEAS acupuncture point stimulation on endometrial receptivity and pregnancy rates was examined in women preparing for frozen embryo transfers.
-While positive results are reported in all these trials, we look forward to larger RCTs.
+In another couple of randomised controlled trials the effect of TEAS acupuncture point stimulation on endometrial receptivity and pregnancy rates was examined in women preparing for frozen or fresh embryo transfers.
+Promising results are reported in all these trials, and we look forward to further RCTs.

 - Natural fertility; The logistics of recruitment and funding mean that very few studies of the effect of Chinese medicine on fertility have been published.
 One small randomised controlled trial found that Chinese medicine treatment halved the time to conception compared to a control group.
 If this sort of trial can be mounted with larger numbers we may be able to make some claims about the effect of Chinese medicine on fertility.